rileym/AfricaSoil/README.md

   * Inverse transformations of the response (if transformed originally)
   * Truncation at max or min values
  * After scoring
-  * Model averaging (didn't get to a full meta model)
+  * Model averaging (ran out of time before I could build a proper meta-model)

 ####What worked:

-As one would expect, different approaches and models worked to different effect on the different response variables.
+As one would expect, different combinations of approaches worked to different effect on the different response variables.
 In the end ridge regression and support vector regression performed best.

 * Ridge regression was relatively successful in predicting all the response variables; ridge regression models with various preprocessing and post processing procedures were weighted into the final predictions for every response variable.
 For a few (not all) of the response variables, correlation filtering in combination with ridge regression significantly improved the generalization error.
-The degree of that improvement was sensitive to the level of filtering, so I tuned the level where appropriate.
+The degree of that improvement was sensitive to the level of filtering, and I tuned that level where appropriate.
-* Support vector regression models with various kernels were successful with some but not all of the response variables.
+* Support vector regression models with various kernels were relatively successful in predicting some but not all of the response variables.
-* Certain response benefitted from log transformations or inverse hyperbolic sine (and their corresponding inverse transformation before scoring in the CV)
+* Certain response variables benefitted from log transformations or inverse hyperbolic sine transformations (and their associated inverse transformations *before* scoring in the CV)
 * A couple of the response variables seemed to have a natural minimum value, and performance improved when I truncated the predictions at that natural minimum.
-I only thought of this at the last minute, so while I truncated the relevant predictions and saw improvement, ideally I would have incorporated the truncation into the CV process, since
+I only thought of this at the last minute, so while I truncated the relevant predictions and saw improvement, ideally I would have incorporated the truncation into the CV process, since the optimal parameters might well be different when the predictions are truncated.
 * The `P` response variable was by bar the hardest to predict.
-I imagine that the final rankings in the competition track how well `P` was predicted.
-The distribution of the `P` values was very skewed, with most values clustered near a minimum value, and a few samples sprinkled in a couple orders of magnitude larger.
+I imagine that the final rankings in the competition track the degree to which a contestant predicted `P`.
+The distribution of the `P` values was very skewed, with most values clustered near a minimum value, while a few samples reached values some order of magnitude larger.
 So the challenge was to predict this outliers, or at least minimize the loss.
 * Probably *because* of `P`'s long tail and unpredictability it was particularly important to ignore the public leaderboard and trust the internal CV scores.
 The public leaderboard was calculated on a small part of the hold-out set about a tenth the size of the training data.
 Thus a good or bad score on the public leaderboard was very sensitive to whether one's model missed a very small number of outlying `P` observations that happen to be in that particular subsection of the hold-out set.